 Males were also more likely to marry if their kin had higher rates of marital fertility.
 According to the results for effects of female marital fertility at the bottom of Table 3.7, unmarried men in descent groups that had higher marital fertility were more likely to marry.
 There was further correlation within household groups that were part of the same descent group, and within households that were part of the same descent group.
-This was not the result of local variations in marital fertility determining marriage markets: there was no general effect of marital fertility at the village level.
+This was not the result of local variations in marital fertility at the village level.
+Neither was this due to some general effect of marital fertility at the village level.
 Neither was this due to some general effect on marriage and marital fertility of the prosperity of kin.
 As noted earlier, possession of position by kin benefited males only if the kin who held position lived in the same household.